markusrt/GameOfLifeData/README.md

 # Game of life data

-Azure function to store and retrieve game state data data for game of life
+NET 7 minimal API backend and JS visualizer for Conway's Game of Life